Akshay6249/Sales-and-Finance-Analytics-Excel/README.md

 ## 5. Key Insights from Sales Analytics:

-- **Top 10 Products Report:** Identifies products with significant sales growth between 2020 and 2021, highlighting shifting customer preferences.
+- **Top 10 Products Report:** Identifies products with significant sales growth between 2020 and 2021, highlighting shifting customer preferences.[View Report](Top%2010%20Products%20Report.pdf
+)
-- **Division-Level Performance (304.5% Increase):** Evaluates revenue growth by division, with substantial increases in segments like N & S (184.4%), P & A (321.5%), and PC (413.7%).
+- **Division-Level Performance (304.5% Increase):** Evaluates revenue growth by division, with substantial increases in segments like N & S (184.4%), P & A (321.5%), and PC (413.7%).[View Report](Division%20Level%20Report.pdf
+)
-- **Top 5 & Bottom 5 Products:** Highlights the best and worst-performing products by quantity sold to guide inventory and marketing strategies.
+- **Top 5 & Bottom 5 Products:** Highlights the best and worst-performing products by quantity sold to guide inventory and marketing strategies.[View Report](Top%20%26%20Bottom%205%20Products%20Report.pdf
+)
-- **New Products by Fiscal Year:** Analyzes the success of new product launches, such as "AQ Qwerty," introduced in 2021.
+- **New Products by Fiscal Year:** Analyzes the success of new product launches, such as "AQ Qwerty," introduced in 2021.[View Report](New%20Products%20By%202021.pdf
+)
-- **Top 5 Countries:** Identifies the countries with the highest sales, including India, the USA, and South Korea, pinpointing key markets for growth.
+- **Top 5 Countries:** Identifies the countries with the highest sales, including India, the USA, and South Korea, pinpointing key markets for growth.[View Report](Top%205%20Country%20-2021.pdf
+)

 ## 6. Financial Analytics Objectives:

-- **P&L by Fiscal Year Report:** Track financial performance and identify trends over the years.
+- **P&L by Fiscal Year Report:** Track financial performance and identify trends over the years.[View Report](P%20%26%20L%20Statement%20By%20Fiscal%20Years.pdf
+)
-- **P&L by Month Report:** Monitor financial progress on a monthly basis to make timely adjustments.
+- **P&L by Month Report:** Monitor financial progress on a monthly basis to make timely adjustments.[View Report](P%20%26%20L%20Statement%20By%20Fiscal%20Months.pdf
-- **P&L by Market Report:** Evaluate profitability across different geographic regions to optimize market-specific strategies.
+)

 ## 7. Purpose of Financial Analytics: